joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/033-Kubernetes-patterns.md

 ### Isolated vs. Non-Isolated Pods

 The default behavior of a Pod is to allow traffic from any source, making it a non-isolated Pod.
 Once a pod is selected by a network policy it becomes isolated.
 The pods are selected using labels, which are the core grouping primitive in Kubernetes.

-## Service Accounts

-Service accounts provide an identity to pods running in a cluster.
-Unlike user accounts whicha re managed by an external entity and are intended for humans, service accounts are made to be used by Pods.

-- used for authenticating the Pods
-- compatible with RBAC (role-based access control)
-- useful for storing image pull secrets when working with private container image registries

-Pods have a token that is automatically mounted on a volume that can be used to authenticate requests.
-Every namespace also has a **default** service account token which has no additional permissions than an unauthenticated user.

-To learn more, check out the [Service Accounts page.](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)

 ## Leveraging kubectl